Our Commitment to Compliance

 We continue to run our programs in full compliance with federal laws, regulations and guidance that govern the copayment assistance industry and continue to follow the highest ethical standards.
 Our standards put the patient first over all else.

 The HealthWell Foundation is, like other CPAPs, funded in majority by donations from the pharmaceutical industry, and we are required to operate independently from our donors.
 The OIG has provided strict guidance for how CPAPs should be structured to avoid potential fraud and abuse.
-As the government has announced a number of recent enforcement actions, we continue to follow that guidance to the letter and have focused on maintaining compliant, independent and transparent operations since our inception.
+We continue to follow that guidance to the letter and have focused on maintaining compliant, independent and transparent operations since our inception.
 As CPAPs continued to endure scrutiny from the national media and federal agencies, we remain steadfast to our commitment to lead by example.
 We operate within the parameters of our favorable OIG opinion and subsequent modifications to help ensure that patients follow their prescribing physician’s orders and access the best medical treatments for their conditions, regardless of manufacturer or cost.
 Full and strict regulatory compliance is, and will continue to be, the cornerstone of our operations.

 HealthWell’s Compliance Best Practices